It seems you are offline. Please check your connection and try again.

 Why a private number beats a free one

-A free line is shared by hundreds of people, so apps spot it and block it.
-A private line has never touched the service before, which is exactly what verification checks look for.
+A free number is shared by hundreds of people, so apps spot it and block it.
+A private number has never touched the service before, which is exactly what verification checks look for.

 That clean history is the whole difference.
 It is why a $1 number gets a WhatsApp or Telegram code through when a free one keeps failing.